 Definition: Number of children who were victims of substantiated or indicated maltreatment per 1,000 children

-Data Source and Years(s): U.S. Department of Health & Human Services, Children’s Bureau, Child Maltreatment Report Series, 2022
+Data Source and Years(s): U.S. Department of Health and Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau, Child Maltreatment Report Series, 2023

-Suggested Citation: America's Health Rankings analysis of U.S. Department of Health & Human Services, Children’s Bureau, Child Maltreatment Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2024.
+Suggested Citation: America's Health Rankings analysis of U.S. Department of Health and Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau, Child Maltreatment Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2026.

-Approximately 559,000 children in the United States were affected by maltreatment and child victimization in 2022.
-Child victimization takes many forms, including sexual, physical and emotional abuse.
-In 2022, neglect was the most common form of child maltreatment.
-Most perpetrators are family members or known relatives — only 3.9% of child victimization perpetrators are someone other than the child’s relative.
+Approximately 546,000 children in the United States were affected by maltreatment and child victimization in 2023.
+Maltreatment and child victimization take many forms, including sexual, physical and emotional abuse, and neglect.
+In 2023, neglect was the most common form of child maltreatment.
+Most perpetrators are family members or known relatives — only 2.8% of child victimization perpetrators are nonrelatives.

-While short- and long-term consequences may differ by the type of victimization, the negative impact on cognitive development — and subsequent social and emotional development — is consistent.
-Health outcomes associated with child victimization include increased risk of substance use, conduct disorders, anxiety, depression and being bullied or bullying others, as well as chronic or recurrent illnesses.
-The social and emotional effects of child victimization include reduced ability to form attachments, process emotions and correctly assume others’ intentions.
+While short- and long-term consequences may differ by the type of victimization, the negative impact of maltreatment on cognitive development — and subsequent social and emotional development — is consistent.
+Health outcomes associated with child victimization include increased risk of substance use, conduct disorders, anxiety, depression, and being bullied or bullying others, as well as chronic or recurrent illnesses.
+The social and emotional effects of child victimization include reduced ability to form attachments, process emotions or correctly assume others’ intentions.

 The lifetime economic burden of child maltreatment in the U.S. is estimated at $2.96 trillion.
 This estimate includes lost productivity, short- and long-term health care, child welfare, criminal justice and special education costs.

-According to the Children’s Bureau’s annual report, the rate of victimization is higher among:
+According to the Children’s Bureau’s annual Child Maltreatment report, the rate of victimization is higher among:

-The Centers for Disease Control and Prevention has developed a resource guide of evidence-based strategies for preventing child abuse and neglect at the community- and state-levels.
+The Centers for Disease Control and Prevention has developed a guide containing what they consider the best evidence-based strategies for preventing child abuse and neglect.
 Some strategies include:

 Institute of Medicine and National Research Council.
 New Directions in Child Abuse and Neglect Research.
 Edited by Anne C. Petersen, Joshua Joseph, and Monica Feit.
 Washington, D.C.: National Academies Press, 2014. https://doi.org/10.17226/18331.